UPPMAX/R-matlab-julia-HPC/docs/julia/evaluation-julia.md

 ---
 tags:
   - evaluation
+  - advanced
 ---

 # Evaluation

+This is the page for evaluating the current iteration of the course.

-The evaluation form for the R part can be found [here](https://forms.office.com/e/jDAQWiPbgs).
+The evaluation form for the Julia part can be found [here](https://forms.office.com/e/BU2YfesBn4).
 It takes into account that one may need to leave early too.

-This is the page for evaluating the current iteration of the course.

 ???- hint "Where can I find the results of earlier evaluations?"